-In this video I'm going to show you how to replace the thermostat in this electric cooker.
+Hi, I'm Rory from eSpares, and in this video I'm going to show you how to replace the thermostat in this electric cooker.
 Now I'm using a Zanussi built-in electric cooker for this video, but the process will be really similar for almost all domestic electric ovens.

 Now how will you know if you've got a damaged thermostat?
 Well there are three main signs:

+Safety first, do make sure that your oven is switched off at the wall before you get to work.
 There should be a switch in the general vicinity, or if you can't see it, it could be in one of the units, above, below or to the side of the cooker, but do make sure it's switched off.

 The thermostat is situated at the back of the cooker, so if you've got a built-in one like this one, then you'll need to remove it from its cavity.
 You can do this by removing these fitting screws here, and then lifting the cooker out of its cavity and unplugging the cables.
-Once you've got the oven in an open space with enough space to work on it, you can get started.
-And the first thing you'll need to do is just remove the door.
+Once you've got the oven in an open space with enough space to work on it, you can get started, and the first thing you'll need to do is just remove the door.

-So here we can see the thermostat's capillary tube, which is situated at the top and back of the oven cavity.
-We just need to un-clip it, like that.
-We can then move it 'round and leave it hanging like that and we'll get back to in a sec.
+Now on most oven doors, there will be a latch on either hinge, which when moved into the open position will allow you to close the door up and lift it out.
+So here we can see the thermostat's capillary tube, which is situated at the top and back of the oven cavity, we just need to unclip it, like that.
+We can then move it around and leave it hanging like that and we'll get back to in a sec.

 Now I've done that I can remove the clips.
 I can then just remove the control knob from the front, and now I can take these two screws out and remove the old thermostat control.

-That's how easy it is to fit a thermostat on an electric cooker.
+Now all I need to do is put the panels and the door back onto the oven, don't forget to put the latches down on the door when you are re-fitting it, and that's how easy it is to fit a thermostat on an electric cooker.
 Before you get cooking again, it's best to give it a bit of a clean inside the oven cavity as there will probably be a bit of debris from the work you've just done.